 Case Managers help our patients access lab tests, diagnostic tests, and specialty care.
 Volunteer opportunities for this position occur during both clinic and non-clinic hours.
 Case managers are nurses or medical providers.
 All training is provided, no experience is necessary.

 Site Coordinators for Lahai Health set-up the front end patient area prior to the start of the clinic, work with the staff Nurse Case Manager to lead the team meeting and open the clinic in prayer.
 They collaborate with the Staff Nurse Case Manager, Volunteer Coordinator and Medical Office Manager to ensure an efficiently run clinic.
 They serve in reception by greeting patients, collecting donations, ensuring patient paperwork is completed correctly, entering new patient information into our EHR program, contacting translators as needed, and scheduling follow-up appointments.
 Site Coordinators are leaders of specific clinic sites and volunteer every week or every other week at the same location and time.

 We serve many patients that have specific language needs.
 Our translators help at clinic with reception and medical translation during medical appointments.
 Outside of clinic hours, translators are needed to assist with patient scheduling

 Mobile Medical Clinic Drivers

 Our mobile medical clinic drivers transport our MMC (mobile medical clinic) from our Haller Lake site to Greenlake, Snohomish and Lynnwood clinic sites.
 You can volunteer to drive to just one or all of our locations on days you are available.
-Drivers need to be comfortable driving large trucks, current Washington state driver’s license and have a great driving record.
+Drivers need to be comfortable driving large trucks, current Washington State CDL license, and have a great driving record.